 - 2.01 This retrospective application seeks the erection of an outbuilding to the west of Cliff House with a change of use of part of the site to garden land to reflect this.
 The outbuilding is proposed to be used as a home gym ancillary to the residential property of Cliff House. - 2.02 Along with the use of the outbuilding as a home gym, the application proposes the erection of a timber patio area to accommodate a hot tub and outdoor seating area.
 The outbuilding itself is approximately 16m in width, 5m in depth with a flat roof with a height of approximately 2.9m.
 The building is black timber clad. - 2.03 The applicants have submitted a revised location plan and site plan to reflect the extent of change of use from agricultural land to garden land.
-The area of land measures approximately 30m x 90m with the front part of the site following the angle of Cliff Hill to the north. - 2.04 This is to regularise the use of land to the west of the dwelling as residential garden; this land has not previously been included as part of the red line curtilage for the dwellinghouse.
+The area of land measures approximately 200sq m, reduced from approximately 2,700sqm in the previous application. - 2.04 The proposal also seeks to also reduce the extent of the as built patio to the front of the outbuilding.